stx-labs/security-handbook/src/ssh_keys.md

 ```
 ssh-keygen -t ed25519-sk -O resident -O verify-required -C "comment"
 ```
-You MUST change `comment` to reflect how/where this key will be used (e.g. authentication, signing).
+You MUST change `comment` to reflect how/where this key will be used, and you SHOULD add the YubiKey serial number to specify the key.
+For example `github-auth-yk-CARDNO`.

 Update the file permissions:
 ```